Norditropin: Safety & Side Effects

 Norditropin Safety: Warnings and Contraindications for Somatropin Therapy

-Before initiation of treatment with Norditropin it is important to know of its warnings, risks, and contraindications.
+Before initiating treatment with Norditropin, it is important to know its warnings, risks, and contraindications.

 According to its manufacturer, Norditropin® should not be used if:

-• You have a critical illness caused by certain types of heart or stomach surgery, trauma, or respiratory failure or respiratory infection.
+• You have a critical illness caused by certain types of heart or stomach surgery, trauma, respiratory failure, or respiratory infection.

 • You have had recent heart surgery or plan to have heart surgery.